wp-plugins/role-scoper/readme.txt

 #### 1.3.28 - 18 Mar 2011

 = WP 3.1 =
-* BugFix : Role Options, Role Defaults menu items were not available on 3.1 multisite
+* Fixed : Role Options, Role Defaults menu items were not available on 3.1 multisite
 * Feature : Filter "Add New" links out of WP Admin bar if user lacks site-wide capability

 = Navigation Menus =
 * Feature : Nav Menu Manager role can be assigned to users who do not have edit_theme_options capability
 * Feature : Nav Menu Manager role can be assigned site-wide
 * Feature : For Nav Menu Management, option to list only user-editable content as available items
-* BugFix : Nav Menus displayed categories even if no posts readable
+* Fixed : Nav Menus displayed categories even if no posts readable

-= Miscellaneous Bug Fixes =
+= Miscellaneous Fixedes =
-* BugFix : When editing is based on category, could not upload files into edit form prior to saving post
+* Fixed : When editing is based on category, could not upload files into edit form prior to saving post
-* BugFix : Non-administrators could not add a non-hierarchical custom term to post if taxonomy is included in post type registration
+* Fixed : Non-administrators could not add a non-hierarchical custom term to post if taxonomy is included in post type registration
-* BugFix : Internal Cache (and therefore permissions) did not refresh when an existing user's role is changed
+* Fixed : Internal Cache (and therefore permissions) did not refresh when an existing user's role is changed
-* BugFix : Default roles were not applied at Page / Post creation
+* Fixed : Default roles were not applied at Page / Post creation
-* BugFix : In wp-admin, Page menu not visible while editing a post if page editing access is not site-wide
+* Fixed : In wp-admin, Page menu not visible while editing a post if page editing access is not site-wide
-* BugFix : Duplicate entries in Author dropdown if RS editing roles have been assigned to WP role groups
+* Fixed : Duplicate entries in Author dropdown if RS editing roles have been assigned to WP role groups
-* BugFix : Did not support meta_key without meta_value in get_pages call (or vice versa)
+* Fixed : Did not support meta_key without meta_value in get_pages call (or vice versa)

 = Category Listing (front end) =
-* BugFix : New categories were not listed until Role Scoper re-activation, under some configurations
+* Fixed : New categories were not listed until Role Scoper re-activation, under some configurations
 * Change : Support post_type argument in get_terms / wp_list_terms function call

 = Category Management =
 * Feature : Category Assigner role does not grant post creation/editing capabilities but specifies categories which are assignable to any user-editable post regardless of post ownership or status
-* BugFix : Term-specific management roles did not grant editing access
+* Fixed : Term-specific management roles did not grant editing access
 * Change : Term-specific management role also grants ability to create child terms
-* BugFix : Non-administrators could not delete categories
+* Fixed : Non-administrators could not delete categories

 = Plugin Compatibility =
 * Compat : NextGEN Gallery - with versions 1.7+, error when uploading images as a non-Administrator